 A shot that returns the ball as high and deep as possible, forcing the opposing side back to the baseline.

-The section of court adjacent to the net in which you cannot volley the ball.
+The section of court adjacent to the net.
+A player cannot volley a ball while standing within the non-volley zone.
 It includes all lines surrounding the zone.

 A term used to describe the condition when a serving team begins the game or subsequently loses the first of its two allocated serves.